PikachuOO/PyTalk/README.md

 # PyTalk
-Computer Networks Programming Assignment 1: Socket Programming - Simple Chat App
+### Computer Networks Programming Assignment 1: Socket Programming - Simple Chat App

-Chia-Hao Hsu
+#### Chia-Hao Hsu
-UNI: ch3141
+#### UNI: ch3141

-------------------------------- Description -----------------------------------
+## Description

-My chat server was separate in 4 files.

-user_pass.txt: has all the credentials to access the chat.

-utils.py: class that deals with all the messages exchanged in the chat.
-             It defines a protocol that has a type, message, source and destination.
+PyTalk includes 6 files:

+- main program files: utils.py, user.py, Client.py, Server.py

+1. utils.py: class for utility function
+             Like message parser, connecting server,
+             and all the variable(TIME_OUT, BLOCK_TIME, etc...)
+             that would be used in server and client.

-user.py: class for every user of the chat.
+2. user.py: class for every PyTalk user of the chat room.
-         It defines a user that has a username, password, how many times the user tried unsucessful to login, the date that that the user tried to login, port number, ip number, blocked users and the user's last heartbeat.
+            It defines a user that has a username, socket, ip, and its active_time allow us to use user object directly to do several things without confusion.

-client.py: file with the Chat Client.
-It has functions for authentication, chat,
-           notifications, finding online users and to send heartbeat.
-It also implements the peer-to-peer chat.

-server.py: file with the Message Center.
-It has functions for user authentication,
-           user message fowarding, timeout, blacklisting, presence broadcast, offline messages and to send users address.
+3. client.py: class for PyTalk client side.
+Basically client doesn't do too many complicated things.
+It just receive the message sent from server, and make the move(ex. send message or exit PyTalk) with different message.

+4. server.py: class for PyTalk server side.
+Server will recieve all the message sent from client.
+It will decide the client login sucessfully or not(and is user repeated or need to block too), and what kind of messag client send and decide what kind of action to do with different income message.

+- other files: user_pass.txt, Makefile.

+1. user_pass.txt: has all the credentials to access the chat.
+2. Makefile: nothing there, just some echo message.

-------------------------------- How to use it ---------------------------------
+## How to use it?

 To run the program:
     1. Start the server with the port number that you want to user. python Server.py port_number
     2. Start the client with the ip number provided by the server and the same port number. python Client.py server_ip port_number

-Implemented commands:
+## Implemented commands

 |commands                       |Functionality                                 |
 |-------------------------------|----------------------------------------------|